Mediation And Collaborative Law

 I see a number of lawyers in Alberta (and in Ontario where I formerly practiced) advertising their services as mediators.
 The pitch made for couples going through a divorce or separation is that by hiring a mediator instead of a lawyer to launch a court proceeding, you are not only avoiding the stress of litigation, but also saving a great deal of money by mediating the dispute instead of going to trial.

 While it may be less stressful to mediate, overall it can be impractical and potentially self-defeating.
 Many of these mediators charge as much as (if not more than) most lawyers for their time and while the parties may agree to split the cost between themselves, they will still have to each hire their own lawyer to give independent legal advice prior to signing the agreement for it to be enforceable.

 Also, most divorces do not end up in trial.
 In fact they rarely do.
 Many cases are settled at an early stage and many lawyers advise their clients about settlement options upfront.
 If clients want an amicable resolution, lawyers can provide one.

 Another point is that there is nothing preventing parties in litigation with lawyers from hiring a third party mediator (for a fee), or using judicial dispute resolution processes at no cost.
-Either option can result in a fast, inexpensive, and relatively pain-free divorce.
+Either option can result in a fast, inexpensive and relatively pain-free divorce.
 Overall, I recommend consulting with a lawyer about all available options before making a final choice.

 Another option that is marketed is that of collaborative family law.
 This is a particular “brand” of family litigation in which lawyers who are certified as collaborative lawyers try to essentially engage in discussions without litigation.
-The reasoning being this is that it is a more respectful and less expensive alternative to traditional litigation for couples going through a divorce or separation.
+The reasoning being is that it is a more respectful and less expensive alternative to traditional litigation for couples going through a divorce or separation.